amosh2002/Bloom_Architecture/README.md

 * A method cannot be changed to start using a field, object or call a method, if it is called X+ times OR has a dependency tree of Y+ nodes.
 * The return type of a method cannot be changed, if the returned object is used at least 1 times.
-* The access modifier of a method cannot be changed, if it is called X+ times OR has a dependency tree of Y+.
+* The access modifier of a method cannot be changed, if it is called X+ times OR has a dependency tree of Y+ nodes.
 * Recommended: The complexity of a method cannot be increased, if it is called X+ times OR has a dependency tree of Y+ nodes.
 (This may be a good restriction for big projects, where even a small increase in the compilation and/or execution time may be crucial).